 We are working with the Centre for Disability Research and Policy at the University of Sydney, Community Services Industry Alliance (CSIA), and the Queensland Department of Communities, Housing and Digital Economy.
 As part of this work, we have developed a range of resources, co-designed with people with disability.
 People with disability are making their own plans in case disaster strikes.

+Person-Centred Emergency Preparedness helps to match the supports people with disability need for their health and safety in emergency planning.
 The ‘Person-Centred Emergency Preparedness Workbook’ is a practical conversation guide and planning tool for use by people with disability to tailor their emergency preparedness to their individual support needs.
-These documents are screen reader accessible and ‘Form fillable’, which means you can type straight into the document and save your information.

 “I used the Person-Centred Emergency Preparedness capability wheel to prioritise my support needs in emergencies.
 Making a plan has made me more mentally prepared for what I will do in a disaster.”
 QDN Member